OutSystems/cloud-connector/README.md

 ### <a name="logging"></a> Logging

-By default, `outsystemscc` logs timestamped information to stdout.
+By default, `outsystemscc` logs timestamped information about the connection status and latency to stdout.
+For example:

+    2022/11/10 12:14:42 client: Connecting to ws://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7:80
+    2022/11/10 12:14:42 client: Connected (Latency 733.439µs)

 You can redirect this output to a file for retention purposes.
 For example:

     outsystemscc \
       --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" \